 Helping your child become a successful communicator is one of the greatest gifts a parent can give.
 Much of it will happen naturally, without you making any special effort.
-But much of it won’t, and it’s a tragedy to see a young child so far behind developmentally that they may never be able to effectively express themselves or advocate for themselves.
+But some of it won’t, and it’s a tragedy to see a young child unable to effectively express themselves.

 Let me hasten to assure you this isn’t about getting out the flash cards at home to do sight-words with your two-month-old . . . or any-month-old, for that matter.
 Leave primary school work for primary school.
 That’s not your job.